Safe-DS/DSL/packages/safe-ds-lang/tests/resources/generation/markdown/classes/deprecated/generated/tests/generation/markdown/classes/deprecated/MyClass1.md

     This class is deprecated.

-??? quote "Source code in `main.sdsstub`"
+??? quote "Stub code in `main.sdsstub`"

     ```sds linenums="4"
     class MyClass1